meeech/shopify.tmbundle/readme.markdown

 * Create a new folder in your OS where you'd like to store your project assets and other files
   * Create a new file inside of the folder.
   * Open that project folder in TextMate and open the new file, then go to Bundles > Shopify > Config > New Config.
 This will create the file `.shopify-tmbundle` in your folder.
+(You might not see it, since files beginning with `.` are hidden depending on your settings.)
   * Fill it in with your shop details.
   * You can edit your configs at any time using Shopify > Config > Edit Config
 * The Theme folder should be your Project Root. ie: drag your Theme folder onto Textmate.